-Meeman - Shelby State Park Campground is a 3.3 mile lightly trafficked loop trail located near Millington, TN that features beautiful wild flowers and is rated as moderate.
+Meeman - Shelby State Park Campground is a 3.3 mile lightly trafficked loop trail located near Millington, Tennessee that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail.

 Great hike.
 Several levels (1 mi, 3 mi, and 4 mi) of loops.
 Good for beginner - moderate hikers.